sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 <!-- how about longer context windows make the task more difficult?
 So maybe the models are just forgetful, otherwise the reasoning is the same.
 This same happens with humans if they need to do all the calculations in their head.
 DRI: Yeah good point!
 I'll add this as a possible explanation in the previous section too.
 Though worth saying that these are pretty short questions and I think they'll fit in the training context of all the models (but worth checking); issues tend to start arising when we start extrapolating beyond the training context length.
 -->
-- [Section 4.4] TODO No-Op results do indeed show statistically significant decrease in performance for all models except ...; taken jointly, ....
+- [Section 4.4] The performance decline on the GSM-NoOp dataset is highly statistically significant.
+We believe that investigating the NoOp results in more detail could provide genuine insights into the models' reasoning capabilities.
 <!-- the No-Op supports the context window problems again, especially if the No-Op results are worse then P2 or P1.
 To examine the context window idea, we can compare the question success based on the question length, but we need the actual questions for that.
 Also, are some of the models known to be better at handling longer context windows?
 DRI: The context for all these questions is quite small, so I dont think it's a primary driver for this big underperformance.
 I genuinely think the authors did a very poor job at running this experiemnt, can explain more when we meet on Fri.